potatoesAreGod/potatoesAreGod/README.md

-# 👋 Hi, I'm potatoesAreGod!
+# Hi, I'm potatoesAreGod!

 ***

 Maybe one beautiful day I will have the inspiration to write something cool here.
-For now, there will be nothing but emptiness.
+For now, there will be nothing but the *void*.

 ***